ycpcs/cs320-spring2016/assign/assign03.md

 The idea of a minimal working system is to create a working foundation early in the project's development.
 Subsequent iterations of the development process will build upon this foundation to implement additional features.

-**Milestone 2: Persistence using SQL database**.
-Your team should demonstrate that there is a working implementation of the persistence interface that uses an SQL database to store and retrieve data (e.g., using Derby).
+**Milestone 2: Progress on features**.
+In this milestone, your team should demonstrate some progress on features, such that at least some use cases are fully or partially implemented.
+It is fine if your system is using the "fake" database at this point.

-**Milestone 3: "75%" Working System**.
+**Milestone 3: "75%" Working System, Persistence using SQL database**.
 Your team should demonstrate a working system that implements most of the major system requirements.
+Also, Your team should demonstrate that there is a working implementation of the persistence interface that uses an SQL database to store and retrieve data (e.g., using Derby).
 Note that it is not expected that the system has a high degree of "polish": the UI doesn't have to be beautiful, for example.
 However, the features that are implemented should be functional and free of bugs.

 **Milestone 4: "95%" Working System**.
 Your team should demonstrate a working system that is nearly complete.
 Nearly all of the required features should be implemented.
 The system should have a reasonable degree of "polish".
 Your team should be prepared to discuss what remains in order to reach a point where the system is complete.